-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$ Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to § 240.10D-1(b). $\square$ Indicate by checkmark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). $\square$ Yes No $\boxtimes$ Based on the closing sales price of the Class A common stock on NASDAQ on June 30, 2022, the last business day of the Registrant's second fiscal quarter, the aggregate market value of the voting stock held by non-affiliates of the Registrant was approximately \$160 million.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any

+Based on the closing sales price of the Class A common stock on NASDAQ on June 30, 2022, the last business day of the Registrant's second fiscal quarter, the aggregate market value of the voting stock held by non-affiliates of the Registrant was approximately \$160 million.
 All executive officers and directors of the Registrant, and all shareholders holding more than 10% of the Registrant's outstanding voting stock (other than institutional investors, such as registered investment companies, eligible to file beneficial ownership reports on Schedule 13G), have been deemed, solely for the purpose of the foregoing calculation, to be "affiliates" of the Registrant.

 The number of the Registrant's common shares outstanding on February 28, 2023 was 21,070,141.
 No preferred shares are issued or outstanding.

-Documents incorporated by Reference Portions of the definitive proxy statement relating to the annual meeting of shareholders to be held May 23, 2023 are incorporated by reference into Part III of this report.
+Documents incorporated by Reference

+Portions of the definitive proxy statement relating to the annual meeting of shareholders to be held May 23, 2023 are incorporated by reference into Part III of this report.